Skip to Content

 OHC valve cover

-Have a rag handy as there’ll be some oil spill.
+Have a rag handy, as there’ll be some oil spills.
 Set the valve cover and fasteners aside.
-Note also, the valve cover gasket may be damaged in the removal process, that’s just the way it goes.
-If that is the case you’ll need to replace the gasket or use a heat and oil-resistant silicone gasket, maker.
+Note also the valve cover gasket may be damaged in the removal process; that’s just the way it goes.
+If that is the case, you’ll need to replace the gasket or use a heat and oil-resistant silicone gasket maker.

 Remove Pushrods